Origins of Janissary Drills

 Decline and Attempts at Reform

-The very system that created the Janissaries' effectiveness eventually sowed the seeds of their decline.
+The very system that created the Janissaries' effectiveness eventually led to their decline.
 Over centuries, the devshirme system eroded as Janissaries began to marry, have children, and lobby for their sons to join the corps.
-The strict training regimen began to be neglected.
-Wealth and political influence replaced military skill as the primary driver of promotions.
-Officers began to see their positions as sources of income rather than military commands.
-Discipline slackened, and Janissaries started engaging in trade and crafts, violating the core principles of their order.
+The strict training regimen was neglected; wealth and political influence replaced military skill as the primary driver of promotions.
+Officers saw their positions as sources of income rather than military commands.
+Discipline slackened; Janissaries started engaging in trade and crafts, violating core principles.
 By the 17th century, the Janissaries were more often a source of instability than strength.
 They became a powerful political faction, making and unmaking Sultans through coups.
 Battlefield performance declined as drill standards fell.

 Attempts at reform were met with violent resistance.
-In 1622, Sultan Osman II was murdered by Janissaries after he attempted to modernize the army.
+In 1622, Sultan Osman II was murdered by Janissaries after attempting to modernize the army.
 Later, Sultan Mahmud II knew that reform meant breaking the Janissary power entirely.
 In 1826, he ordered a new European-style auxiliary corps.
 When the Janissaries mutinied, Mahmud II responded with a massacre.
 The corps was officially abolished in what became known as the Auspicious Incident.
-The artillery units opened fire on the Janissary barracks in Istanbul, killing thousands.
-The remaining Janissaries were executed, exiled, or imprisoned.
+Artillery units opened fire on the Janissary barracks in Istanbul, killing thousands.
+Remaining Janissaries were executed, exiled, or imprisoned.
 The Ottoman Empire's most storied military institution was erased in a single day.
 For a detailed account of this pivotal event, see this analysis of the Auspicious Incident.

 Legacy of Janissary Training

 Today, the Janissaries are remembered as one of history's most disciplined and formidable military units.
 Their training methods influenced military practices in other cultures and serve as a historical example of the importance of discipline and rigorous drills in maintaining an elite fighting force.
-The concept of a specialized military corps created through a dedicated recruitment and training pipeline with a distinct ethos and rigid discipline is a model that has been replicated in various forms from the Roman Praetorian Guard to modern special forces.
+The concept of a specialized military corps created through a dedicated recruitment and training pipeline with a distinct ethos and rigid discipline is a model that has been replicated in various forms, from the Roman Praetorian Guard to modern special forces.

 The lessons from the Janissary decline are also still relevant.
 The rigidity of their discipline and resistance to change ultimately led to their downfall.
 Their story is a cautionary tale about the dangers of institutional complacency and the need for continuous evolution.
-The Janissary legacy is therefore twofold: a model of how to create an elite, disciplined force through systematic training, and a warning of how such an institution can become a liability when it resists necessary reform.
+The Janissary legacy is twofold: a model of how to create an elite, disciplined force through systematic training, and a warning of how such an institution can become a liability when it resists necessary reform.
 Their drills and discipline, which once made them the terror of their enemies, remain a case study in the power of regimented training to create military excellence, as well as the profound consequences of its erosion.
-This enduring study of Janissary training and discipline continues to inform modern military education and organizational leadership.
+This enduring examination of Janissary training and discipline continues to inform modern military education and organizational leadership.